Hampshire Mall: History

-When the mall opened in 1978 it was anchored by JCPenney, Steiger's and Kmart.
+When the mall opened in 1978, it was anchored by JCPenney, Steiger's and Kmart.

 The Steiger's store was demolished in 1994 for Media Play.
 The Media Play store opened August 10, 1995.
 Kmart closed in 2002 because of the chain's bankruptcy.
 In 2003 the former Kmart space was rebuilt and extended to house a Target store.
 Originally the mall contained a six screen movie theater that existed from 1978 to 1999.
 This was then expanded to a 12-screen Cinemark movie theater in 2000.

 A 45000 sqft Dick's Sporting Goods store opened in early 2005, replacing a former Eastern Mountain Sports.
 Best Buy and Steve & Barry's replaced Media Play in early 2005.
 Steve & Barry's filed for Chapter 11 bankruptcy in 2008 and subsequently closed their Hampshire Mall store in August 2008 and it was replaced by the racetrack.

 Walmart developers beginning in 2005 wished to build a new 212000 sqft Supercenter southeast of Hampshire Mall.
 However, there have been various hindrances as a consequence of a bylaw designed to keep out large stores by restricting new stores to 75000 sqft.
 After two years of negotiations, on November 20, 2007, a subdivision plan that exempted the planned Walmart Supercenter from the current bylaw restrictions was approved.
 Developers have eight years to get a site plan approved before the exemption expires.
 This would almost certainly mean the current store, attached to the east end of Mountain Farms Mall, would close.

+On June 20, 2024, the mall was sold to Deutsche Bank Trust Co.
+Americas and Wells Fargo Commercial Mortgage Securities Inc., with Spinoso Real Estate Group managing it.